 Displays the access type and the value (using the access size) for the location or area you want to log accesses to.
-For example, if zero is read using a byte access it will be displayed as 0×00 , and for a long access it will be displayed as 0×00000000 .
+For example, if zero is read using a byte access it will be displayed as $0 \times 00$ , and for a long access it will be displayed as $0 \times 00000000$ .

 To specify what data you want to log accesses to, use the Data Log breakpoint dialog box.
-See Data Log breakpoints, page 123.
+See Data Log breakpoints, page 131.

 The actual memory address that is accessed.
 For example, if only a byte of a word is accessed, only the address of the byte is displayed.
 The address is calculated as base address + offset, where the base address is retrieved from the Data Log breakpoint dialog box and the offset is retrieved from the logs.
 If the log from the target system does not provide the debugger with an offset, the offset contains + ?.
-If you want the offset to be displayed (for the C-SPY I-jet driver, the C-SPY J-Link driver, and the C-SPY ST-LINK driver), select the Value + exact addr option in the SWO Configuration dialog box.
+If you want the offset to be displayed (for the C-SPY I-jet/JTAGjet driver, the C-SPY J-Link driver, the C-SPY ST-LINK driver, and the C-SPY TI XDS driver), select the Value + exact addr option in the SWO Configuration dialog box.

-You can double-click a line in the display area.
+\ You can double-click a line in the display area.
 If the value of the PC for that line is available in the source code, the editor window displays the corresponding source code (this does not include library source code).

-Identical to the context menu of the Interrupt Log window, see Interrupt Log window, page 349.
+Identical to the context menu of the Interrupt Log window, see Interrupt Log window, page 364.